StevenPate/bookshelves.dev/src/content/shelves/books-i-have-finished-in-2022.md

 title: Books I have finished in 2022
 description: Here are the books which I have finished this year and would also recommend.
 books:
+  - ISBN: "9780375760006"
+    summary: "Bulgaria, 1934.
+A young man is murdered by the local fascists.
+His brother, Khristo Stoianev, is recruited into the NKVD, the Soviet secret intelligence service, and sent to Spain to serve in its civil war..."
+    dateCreated: 2022-08-05T07:28:24.291Z
   - ISBN: "9781594857348"
   - ISBN: "9780295745336"
     description: |